11 Reasons the USA & the World Will End Within the Next 100 Years

 Since I already covered vice, what about boredom?

-Boredom leads to contempt, frustration, anger, etc… which leads me to my next risk.
+Boredom leads to contempt, frustration, anger, etc… which leads me to my next risk, which is really a countertrend to the above items.
+Not really a solution either.

-I once lived in a town in Northern California that was a magnet for rich people.
+I once lived in a town in Northern California that was a magnet for rather rich people.
 The only thing I really remember was how many kids there whose goal it seemed was to do the opposite of what was expected of them.
 Essentially, it seemed that they felt as if their lives were too easy, and they had no real challenges, so they became contemptuous of their lives, walking around shoeless, hitch-hiking everywhere, and getting into trouble.
+I am not sure how pervasive it was, but it clearly stood out as a general trend in the area.

 Without real challenges and goals, it seems that many will become frustrated.

-There is already a growth of risk of revolution from those who seek freedom for the individual and those who desire to give that control to the govt.
+There is already an increased risk of revolution from those who seek freedom for the individual and those who desire to give that control to the govt.
 Communist/socialist/fascist (tyranny), capitalist, libertarian, and class-based movements are growing today.
-But perhaps most of all, anarchy, anti-govt, and anti-tech seems highly plausible outcomes in the current trajectory.
+But perhaps most of all, anarchy, anti-govt, and anti-tech seem highly plausible outcomes in the current trajectory.

 While the future will absorb many people into its gravity pull of pleasure; it also seems just as likely to breed revolutionaries who want to overthrow the techno-feudal system.

-We Wipe Ourselves Out via Technology: Existential Risk
+9. We Wipe Ourselves Out via Technology Directly: Existential Risk

 • Nuclear war